-Many people are confused by the Income Tested fee and for very good reason: it’s confusing!
+The Income Tested Fee confuses many people.
+You are not alone if you don’t understand it.
 Hopefully the following information will help clarify what it is and when it’s applicable.
 If not, feel free to give one of our Care Experts a call to explain it in more detail.

-The Department of Human Services (DHS) calculates an income-tested fee based on an assessment of the consumer’s financial information.
+The Department of Human Services (DHS) calculates an Income Tested Fee based on an assessment of the consumer’s financial information.
 This assessment does not include the value of your home or other assets.
 Based on this assessment the government may require you to contribute to your Home Care Package.
-This contribution is called an Income Tested Fee.
 This fee is different for everyone depending on the outcome of their assessment.
-Full Pensioners are not required to pay an Income Tested Fee at all.
+Full Pensioners are not required to pay this fee at all.
 Individuals who are self-funded retirees or have a part pension may be required to contribute to their Home Care Package.

 If the government assesses you as having to contribute to your Home Care Package then you must pay an Income Tested fee.
 Your Provider is not allowed to waive this fee.